syncfusion-content/maui-docs/MAUI/Range-Selector/selection.md

 ## Interval Selection

-Drag thumbs only in interval when the [EnableIntervalSelection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.RangeSliderBase.html#Syncfusion_Maui_Sliders_RangeSliderBase_EnableIntervalSelection) is true.
-If true, both the thumbs can only be moved on the selector Interval.
+Both the thumbs are moved to the selected interval if the [EnableIntervalSelection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.RangeSliderBase.html#Syncfusion_Maui_Sliders_RangeSliderBase_EnableIntervalSelection) property is true, otherwise the nearest thumb is moved to the touch position.

 {% tabs %}